Enjoy South Florida's pure tropical sunshine, remarkable blue skies and warm Caribbean waters.

 No one knows really when exactly Yoga began, but it surely precedes written history.
 Visible stone carvings that depict figures in Yoga positions have been discovered in archeological sites in the Indus Valley dating back more than 5,000 years or more.

 Nevertheless, according to legend, the Hindu god – Lord Shiva – is recognized with promoting hatha yoga.
 Once upon a time, it’s been said that Lord Shiva gave the knowledge of hatha yoga to Goddess Parvati on a deserted island, but a fish heard the entire discourse.
-The fish, named, Matsya, later became a siddha or accomplished master and came to be known as Matsyendranath.
+The fish, named, Matsya, later became a Siddha or accomplished master and came to be known as Matsyendranath.

 Now, Matsyendranath taught hatha yoga to his disciple Gorakshanath and to a limbless man named Chaurangi.
-Hatha Yoga Pradipika mentions many other famous hatha yogis.
+Hatha Yoga Pradipika mentions many other famous Hatha yogis.
 Hatha yoga was thus passed down in succession.

 “When the breath wanders the mind also is unsteady.
-But when the breath is calmed the mind too will be still, and the yogi achieves long life.
+But when the breath is calmed the mind too will be still, and the yogi achieves a long life.
 Therefore, one should learn to control the breath.”

 ~ Hatha Yoga Pradipika